Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Started reading about functions in Eloquent JavaScript while on the plane and also watched videos on jQuery in the Udemy course when I got home.

 **Thoughts**: I am definitely looking forward to doing some actual JavaScript soon.

+## Day 16: March 20, 2019

+**Today's Progress**: Watched through the rest of Introductory jQuery videos and started Advanced jQuery.
+Also worked on CSS for upcoming To Do List project.

+**Thoughts**: I was very exhausted today, so I am proud of myself for still practicing an hour of JavaScript.
+I got a quick reminder about adding an event argument in an event listener's function, which was good.
+I also learned how to target specifically checked checkboxes using JS and CSS.